-In the current study, perceived unmet needs in the obtaining information domain increased with the caregiver's age, time spent caring, and number of family members.
-The longer a primary caregiver cares for their sick child, the more likely they are to require additional information and other supportive care services in order to successfully carry out caregiving tasks, including coordination, communication, and interactions with healthcare providers.27 Moreover, with increasing age, primary caregivers are more likely to have other responsibilities in addition to caring for their sick child; similarly, caring for a chronically sick child while also providing emotional and financial support for other children living in the household can cause additional psychosocial distress.8 Therefore, such individuals will require more information and support compared to those with fewer responsibilities.16
+In the current study, perceived unmet needs in the obtaining information domain increased with the caregiver's age, time spent caring, and the number of family members.
+The longer a primary caregiver cares for their sick child, the more likely they are to require additional information and other supportive care services to successfully carry out caregiving tasks, including coordination, communication, and interactions with healthcare providers.27 Moreover, with increasing age, primary caregivers are more likely to have other responsibilities besides caring for their sick child; similarly, caring for a chronically sick child while also providing emotional and financial support for other children living in the household can cause additional psychosocial distress.8 Therefore, such individuals will require more information and support than those with fewer responsibilities.16

-A primary caregiver's ability to cope with the physical, mental, and emotional needs of their sick child is important in order to maintain family function and stability.
+A primary caregiver's ability to cope with their sick child's physical, mental, and emotional needs is important to maintain family function and stability.
 However, the burden of taking care of a child with leukemia is likely to increase over time, as treatment may span several years.
-Primary caregivers in such situations are therefore more prone to develop negative psychosocial outcomes, such as depression, anxiety, and social isolation, thus necessitating psychological support.28 Furthermore, perception of caregiving burden is influenced by several factors, such as lack of confidence and inadequate preparation to perform expected caregiving tasks.29 Thus, it is understandable that older primary caregivers in our study were more likely to report unmet needs in the confronting family issues domain as they might not be able to cope with the emotional and psychological fallout of caring for a sick child over a prolonged period of time, especially as many are also required to continue providing emotional and financial support to other household members.8 Indeed, caregivers have shown an increased risk of developing depression, anxiety, and post-traumatic stress symptoms during the first year of treatment, with a lack of improvement of such symptoms over time.21 Thus, it is important that interventions be provided to minimize these distressing symptoms, such as the provision of psychosocial services for caregivers via home visits or electronically using telehealth or e-health modalities.21
+Therefore, primary caregivers in such situations are more prone to develop negative psychosocial outcomes, such as depression, anxiety, and social isolation, thus necessitating psychological support.28 Furthermore, perception of caregiving burden is influenced by several factors, such as lack of confidence and inadequate preparation to perform expected caregiving tasks.21 Thus, it is understandable that older primary caregivers in our study were more likely to report unmet needs in the confronting family issues domain as they might not be able to cope with the emotional and psychological fallout of caring for a sick child over a prolonged period, especially as many are also required to continue providing emotional and financial support to other household members.8 Indeed, caregivers have shown an increased risk of developing depression, anxiety, and post-traumatic stress symptoms during the first year of treatment, with a lack of improvement of such symptoms over time.21 Thus, it is important that interventions be provided to minimize these distressing symptoms, such as the provision of psychosocial services for caregivers via home visits or electronically using telehealth or e-health modalities.21

-The age of the child was also associated with perceived unmet needs across all domains, particularly in the domain of facilitating the growth and development of the child.
-Children with leukemia are frequently hospitalized, undergo invasive surgery, and treated with chemotherapy or radiotherapy; such experiences have both short- and long-term effects on growth and development.30 As the child grows, primary caregivers face increasing pressure to provide social, emotional, financial, educational, and psychological care.15
+The child's age was also associated with perceived unmet needs across all domains, particularly in the domain of facilitating the growth and development of the child.
+Children with leukemia are frequently hospitalized, undergo invasive surgery, and treated with chemotherapy or radiotherapy; such experiences have short- and long-term effects on growth and development.29 As the child grows, primary caregivers face increasing pressure to provide social, emotional, financial, educational, and psychological care.15

-In the study, the majority of primary caregivers were female; in addition, female gender was significantly correlated with unmet needs in the domains of negotiating with healthcare professionals and accompanying the sick child to the hospital.
-As in other countries, mothers of sick children in Oman are more likely to take on the role of primary caregiver compared to fathers or other family members.30 Although research shows that the mothers of children with cancer demonstrate impressive levels of resilience and ability to cope with their child's disease, many develop high levels of stress as well as feelings of shock, confusion, and grief which escalate or persist over time.31 Previous research has identified various coping mechanisms to reduce psychological symptoms among Omani women with breast cancer, including acceptance of the diagnosis, reliance on support from family members, and Islamic beliefs and practices; such strategies may be equally helpful to Omani mothers caring for children with leukemia.32
+In the study, most primary caregivers were female.
+In addition, female gender was significantly correlated with unmet needs in the domains of negotiating with healthcare professionals and accompanying the sick child to the hospital.
+As in other countries, mothers of sick children in Oman are more likely to take on the primary caregiver role than fathers or other family members.29 Although research shows that the mothers of children with cancer demonstrate impressive levels of resilience and ability to cope with their child's disease, many develop high levels of stress and feelings of shock, confusion, and grief that escalate or persist over time.30 Previous research has identified various coping mechanisms to reduce psychological symptoms among Omani women with breast cancer, including acceptance of the diagnosis, reliance on support from family members, and Islamic beliefs and practices.
+Such strategies may be equally helpful to Omani mothers caring for children with leukemia.31